 Product packaging has played a crucial role in the consumer decision-making process during a retail or even an e-commerce buying experience.

-According to a study by The Paperworker, about 52% of online consumers would most likely return to a business if they received their product in a high-quality packaging and 74% of consumers will most likely share a photo of product packaging in their social media.
+According to a study by The Paperworker, about 52% of online consumers would most likely return to a business if they received their product in high-quality packaging and 74% of consumers will most likely share a photo of product packaging in their social media.

 As you can see, an effective product packaging design can create tons of potential and leverage for your business.